frozenpandaman/splatnet2statink/README.md

 The `-s` flag blacks out other players' names on the scoreboard result image and doesn't send them to stat.ink.

-The `-t` flag sends the data to stat.ink as a dry run, without uploading, for testing/validation purposes.
+The `-t` flag sends battle data to stat.ink as a dry run, without uploading, for testing/validation purposes.

-The `--salmon` flag updates your Salmon Run profile and uploads shifts worked. **(experimental)**
+The `--salmon` flag updates your Salmon Run profile and allows you to upload shifts worked.

 Note: Executing the script via `./splatnet2statink.py` is also possible on macOS or Linux.
 If you've downloaded a .zip of this repository using the green "Clone or download" button above (instead of via `git clone`), the script must first be made executable by running `chmod +x splatnet2statink.py`.

 ### Example usage

 Running `python splatnet2statink.py -M 900` from the command line launches the script in monitoring mode, checking for and uploading battles every 15 minutes.

+Running `python splatnet2statink.py --salmon` prompts you to enter a number of recent Salmon Run shifts to upload.

 ## Features